Oregon BPS for Industrial and Warehouse Properties

 | Process steam generation | Process load — typically excluded |

-| HVAC for process spaces | Mixed — building systems portion may be included |
+| HVAC for process spaces (but not space conditioning beyond process needs) | Mixed — building systems portion may be included |

-| Office HVAC and lighting | Building systems — included |
+| Office building HVAC and lighting | Building systems — included in audit |

 | Warehouse HVAC and lighting | Building systems — included |

-| Lab HVAC (if not directly process-driven) | Building systems — included |
+| Lab HVAC (if not dictated by process requirements) | Building systems — included |

-| Domestic hot water for cafeteria, restrooms | Building systems — included |
+| Domestic hot water for cafeteria and restrooms | Building systems — included |

-| Loading dock conditioning | Building systems — included |
+| Loading dock conditioning and air infiltration control | Building systems — included |

-| Outdoor lighting and parking lot | Building systems — included |
+| Outdoor lighting and parking lot lighting | Building systems — included |

 Which Industrial Buildings Are Most Often Captured

-- Lab and R&D buildings on industrial campuses — Captured even when adjacent to process areas
+- Lab and R&D buildings on industrial campuses — Captured even when adjacent to process areas with different rules

-How an Industrial BPS Audit Runs
+How an Industrial BPS Audit Runs in Practice

-The basic audit process is the same as for office or healthcare buildings, with several adaptations for industrial sites.
+The basic audit process is the same as for office or healthcare buildings, with several important adaptations for industrial sites.

 Pre-Engagement Scoping

-Two to Four Day On-Site
+Two to Four Day On-Site Assessment

 Energy Modeling with Process Carve-Outs